fyodore82/casectrl_user/README.md

 }
 3. In package management console in Visual Studio run Update-Database to create required tables
 4. Run in Debug/Release mode

+This project contains unit tests which cna be run thru test explorer